fimbullinter/wotan/packages/mithotyn/README.md

 Other editors might work the same as VS Code.

-To work around this limitation there will be an editor plugin that automatically loads this LanguageService plugin.
-Stay tuned.
+To work around this limitation there is an editor plugin that automatically loads this LanguageService plugin: https://marketplace.visualstudio.com/items?itemName=fimbullinter.vscode-plugin

 ## Limitations